 - discuss all the evidence and assess its value and importance

 - apply the law as instructed by the judge, and

 The jury will choose one juror to act as a spokesperson and to lead the proceedings in the jury room.
 This person is called the jury foreperson.

-In most cases you will be going from memory, although some judges encourage jurors to take notes and even supply notepaper and pens.
-A sheriff's deputy will be available to the jury in case they want to refresh their memory about a piece of evidence.
-The sheriff's deputy will take the jury's request to the judge.
+In most cases you will be going from memory, although some judges encourage jurors to take notes.
+A sheriff will be available to the jury in case they want to refresh their memory about a piece of evidence.
+The sheriff will take the jury's request to the judge.
 The judge will have the tape of the particular segment of the trial replayed to you in open court.
-The jury can also ask the sheriff's deputy to relay any questions to the judge.
-From the time the jury leaves the courtroom to the time it reaches its verdict, jury members must not speak with anyone other than each other and the sheriff's deputy.
+The jury can also ask the sheriff to relay any questions to the judge.
+From the time the jury leaves the courtroom to the time it reaches its verdict, jury members must not speak with anyone other than each other and the sheriff.
 Failure to observe these rules could result in a mistrial.

 Q - Do all the jury members have to agree on the verdict?

 A - In a criminal trial the jury verdict must be unanimous, that is all 12 jurors must agree.
 Jury members must decide for themselves, without direction from the judge, the lawyers, or anyone else, how they will proceed in the jury room to reach a verdict.

 If the jury members cannot reach an agreement on the verdict within a reasonable period of time, the judge will declare a mistrial and discharge the jury.
 It is up to the Crown to decide whether to apply for a new trial.
 A jury that cannot agree on a verdict is called a 'hung' jury.